 Telephone counselling is available for people unable to meet in person with a counsellor.
 An appointment with a counsellor is scheduled and a workbook with information and worksheets is sent to participants.

-AFM offers a 21-day residential program for both men and women.
+AFM offers a 21-day in-house program for both men and women.
 The program takes place at the Parkwood Treatment Centre in Brandon and is available for problem gamblers no matter where they live in the province.

 Parkwood is a bright, two-story building with a resident’s lounge, a kitchen and dining room, a resource library and comfortable bedrooms.
-Residents who choose to come to Parkwood are warmly welcomed by staff and are encouraged to make themselves at home.
+Clients who choose to come to Parkwood are warmly welcomed by staff and are encouraged to make themselves at home.

 The program offered at Parkwood includes a variety of activities, as well as individual and group counselling every day.
 Participants learn how gambling affects the mind, the body and relationships between family members.
 Then, they work with a counsellor to plan changes in their lifestyle.

-Individual needs of the residents are taken into consideration.
+Individual needs of the clients are taken into consideration.
 As well as co-ed group sessions, residents have the opportunity to participate in same-sex groups, allowing for specific gender issues to be addressed.
 Couple counselling and financial information is also available.
 Family members and other significant people in the residents’ lives are encouraged to attend family sessions at the beginning and end of the program.
 Once the program is completed, participants can receive ongoing support through their local AFM office.